 - Specialist in education and skills/learner experience research for ten years.
 This means that Caroline can easily diversify to broader areas of market research such as customer journey/customer experience research as she has often researched learner journeys/experiences of educational and training programmes.

-- Member of Market Research Society.
-Enhanced DBS (CRB) clearance transferable to all organisations (Update Service).
+- Enhanced DBS (CRB) clearance transferable to all organisations (Update Service).
 Professional Indemnity/Public Liability insurance.

 Qualitative sub-contracting researcher for all your project or ad-hoc needs